 Yes, it’s workshop time!
-This was my first Researcher to Reader conference, and I found the event very enjoyable (even if I had to participate in a workshop).
-The real theme that emerged from the conference were not the nes listed on the publicity: for me, the message was that inequality, both sexual and ethnic, is very much alive and not yet checked in publishing.
+This was my first Researcher to Reader conference, and I found the event very enjoyable (even if I had to participate in a workshop, which prevented me from falling asleep, as I usually do in conferences).
+The real theme that emerged from the conference were not just the ones listed on the publicity: for me, the message was that inequality, both sexual and ethnic, is very much alive and not yet checked in publishing.

 Unlike more orthodox conferences, Researcher to Reader made an admirable attempt to cover a wider number of roles within the academic landscape.
-There was little display of academic publishers talking to each other (as sometimes happens at STM events).
+There was little display of academic publishers talking to each other with wilful disregard for a wider community (as sometimes happens at STM events).
 Some innovations compared to the mainstream included:

 - Running a series of workshops.
 These workshops are quite elaborate affairs, involving three sessions over the two days.
 They tackled big issues such as improving peer review support for researchers (which I attended), and “practicality and purity – commerce in the academy”, which deserved an award for the title alone.
-While the workshops achieved little, they provided a great opportunity to chat to other attendees and to learn about other perspectives in the academic landscape.
+While the workshops achieved little in terms of genuine output, they provided a great opportunity to chat to other attendees and to learn about other perspectives in the academic landscape.

 - A debate on the validity (or otherwise) of journal reputations: is a paper more trustworthy if it appears in Nature?
 I changed my mind during the debate, clearly a common response among many of the audience, given the alarming statistics Toby Green revealed about retractions and dubious activities connected with several of the so-called reliable journals.

 - Usefully, the event had a good spread of delegates and speakers from North America, which made the conversations more meaningful.
-However, there was little sign of participants from the Far East, which, given their importance in the scholarly publishing landscape, was a shame.
+However, there was little sign of participants from the Far East, which, given the importance of China and other countries in the scholarly publishing landscape, was a shame.

 I won’t attempt to cover all the presentations here, but for me, the ones that stood out (either because they were good or because they were noticeably poor) were Tasha Mellins-Cohen at the Microbiology Society, outlining how her company was putting PlanS ideas into action by creating Read and Publish agreements and, potentially, flipping entire journals to open access at some point in the future.

-The debate about authority (“The venue of its publication tells us nothing useful about the quality of a paper”) raised some interesting issues.
+The R2R debate, this year on the subject of authority (“The venue of its publication tells us nothing useful about the quality of a paper”) raised some interesting issues.
 The statement that high-impact journals have higher rates of retraction was used by both sides both to support and to discredit the journal ranking system.
 Yet I couldn’t disagree that when I read a news article, my perception of the story is inevitably coloured by where it appears.
 I treat a story in The Washington Post very differently to a story in The Daily Mirror; in other words, authority matters.

 Unfortunately, the debate lost its way at some points between journal quality and peer review – it was not a debate about peer review.
 And the debate was promptly trumped by a genuine researcher describing her actual practice.
-Sabine Hossenfelder, a Frankfurt-based research physicist, revealed her methodology for choosing from some 200 or so applications for a post-doc position.
+Sabine Hossenfelder (already mentioned above), a Frankfurt-based research physicist, revealed her methodology for choosing from some 200 or so applications for a post-doc position.
 Her criteria were:

-- Choose people that you know (if a male physicist had said this it might have been questioned more)
+- Choose people that you know (admittedly, if a male physicist had said this it might have been questioned more);

 - Check which journals were they published in.